The Board Charter is a charter of the Board of Directors (“the Board”) of Gromutual Berhad (“the Company” or “Gmutual”).

 The Independent Directors provide independent judgment, experience and objectivity without being subordinated to operational considerations.
 They help to ensure that the interests of all shareholders are indeed taken into account by the Board and that the relevant issues are subjected to objective and impartial consideration by the Board.

 The tenure of an Independent Director shall not exceed a cumulative term of 9 years.
 In the event such Director is to remain as Independent Director, the Board shall first justify and obtain annual shareholders’ approval.
-If the Board continues to retain the Independent Director after the twelfth year, the Board should seek annual shareholders’ approval through a single-tier voting process as opposed to the 2-tier voting process as the Board is of the view that the 2-tier voting is not compatible with Section 291 of the Companies Act 2016.
+If the Board continues to retain the Independent Director after the twelfth year, the Board would seek annual shareholders’ approval through a single-tier voting process as opposed to the 2-tier voting process as the Board is of the view that the 2-tier voting is not compatible with Section 291 of the Companies Act 2016.

 The Board has not found it necessary to appoint a Senior Independent Director to whom concerns may be conveyed as there is full and direct access to the Chairman, Managing Director (“MD”) and Deputy Managing Director cum Chief Executive Officer (“CEO”) who will attend to any query or concern raised by shareholders and other stakeholders.

-On boardroom diversity, includes but is not limited to, business experience, nationality, age, ethnicity and gender diversity of at least 1 woman director.
+Boardroom diversity shall include but is not limited to, business experience, nationality, age, ethnicity and gender diversity of at least 1 woman director.
 The Board will review the appropriate skills, experience and knowledge required of the Board members, in the context of the needs of the Group.
 The Board will review its composition and size from time to time to ensure its appropriateness.

 (b) Appointments and Re-election